Constructions for Quantum Indistinguishability Obfuscation: Preliminaries

 One of the main applications of quantum teleportation is in fault-tolerant quantum computation~\cite{GC99}.
 To construct unitary quantum circuits, we need to have access to some universal set of quantum gates\footnote{$\{\hgate, \tgate, \cnot\}$ is a universal set of quantum gates \cite{KLM07}.}.
 Suppose we want to evaluate a single-qubit gate on some quantum state $\ket{\psi}.$ If we directly apply $U$ on $\ket{\psi}$ and~$U$ fails, then it may also destroy the state.
 Quantum teleportation gives a way of solving this problem.
 Instead of applying $U$ directly to $\ket{\psi}$, we can apply $U$ to the system $B$ in \Cref{eq:sys} and then follow the gate teleportation protocol and obtain $U(\ket{\psi}).$ If $U$ fails, then the Bell state might be destroyed, but there is no harm done, since we can create another EPR pair and try again.
 The gate teleportation can easily be generalized to evaluate any $n$-qubit Clifford circuit (\Cref{algo:gate-teleport}).

 \begin{remark} In this section, we only discuss how to evaluate Clifford gates using gate teleportation.
-Note that we can evaluate any unitary circuit using gate-teleportation but the correction unitary becomes more complicated (it is no longer a tensor product of Paulis).
+Note that we can evaluate any unitary circuit using gate teleportation but the correction unitary becomes more complicated (it is no longer a tensor product of Paulis).
 This is discussed in \Cref{QiO:Clifford+T:family}. \end{remark}